NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 baseline = 0, None
 {% endhighlight %}

 The above defines the events you want to look for, as well as the type of signal your program should expect to analyze (meg vs. eeg vs. eog).
-I selected the eeg=True as the data we will be looking at was obtained using an EEG headset.
+I selected the eeg=True as data we will be looking at were obtained using an EEG headset.
 Below we continue the necessary inputs for epoching:

 {% highlight python %}
 epochs = Epochs(raw, events, event_id, tmin, tmax, proj=True, picks=picks, baseline-baselin, preload=True)